sdsp256/python_drawio/README.md

 ```

 #### 4. create or modify diagram
-./diagrams - directory with diagram description and result draw.io
+create drawio in  ./diagrams - directory with diagram configure and result drawio files

-#### 5. push after diagram created or modified
+#### 5. push changes after diagram created or modified
 ```
+git commit -a new_diagram_name.py
+git commit -a new_diagram_name.drawio
-git commit -m -a "2025-03-21 new diagram_name created"
+git commit -m -a "2025-03-21 new new_diagram_name added"
 ```

 #### 6. add row in table on top of document with notice